WhatsApp Pricing Explained: How Much Does It Cost?

 But we can use simple examples to understand the logic.

+Note: The numbers below are just easy examples.
 Always check the live rate card before planning your budget.

-Example 1 — Marketing conversations
+Example 1 — Marketing conversatiousers.

-- A marketing conversation in your region costs $0.03
+Imagine: A marketing conversation in your region costs $0.03

-- You run a campaign to 1,000 users
+You run a campaign to 1,000 users.

-- 1,000 × $0.03 = $30
+Cost for that campaign: 1,000 × $0.03 = $30

 If you send 5 messages inside that 24-hour window, the cost is still $0.03 for that user.
+You are not charged per message in 2024; you are charged per conversation window.

 For help sending bulk messages safely, you can Read this Article